ThomasForselius/milestone2/README.md

 # Technologies

+* Javascript
+    * This project is coded using Javascript
 * HTML
     * This is the markup language that makes up the structure of the webpage
 * CSS